Skip to content

 Your algorithms and problem-solving patterns could become part of Claude's DNA.

-Because code is structured and precise, the risk isn't just leakage — it's replication.
+Because code is structured and precise, the risk isn't just leakage.
+It's replication.
 Your unique approach may be learned and reproduced.

 For engineers working on proprietary systems, this could mean losing not just credit but competitive advantage.